CoderSensui/Chatbot-Example/README.md

 # Chatbot Example by Sensui

 This is a simple chatbot example created by Me using HTML, CSS, and JavaScript.
-The chatbot allows users to interact with it by typing messages and receiving responses from an external API.
+The chatbot allows users to interact with it by typing messages and receiving responses from an external API Made By Me Too.

 ## Usage